Broncos get star wide receiver Jaylen Waddle from Dolphins in a blockbuster trade, AP sources say

-The Denver Broncos have acquired standout wide receiver Jaylen Waddle in a blockbuster deal that sends three draft picks to the Miami Dolphins, including a first-rounder, two people with knowledge of the deal told The Associated Press on Tuesday.
+The Broncos are acquiring standout wide receiver Jaylen Waddle in a blockbuster deal that sends three draft picks to the Miami Dolphins, including a first-rounder, two people with knowledge of the deal told The Associated Press on Tuesday.

-Both spoke to the AP on condition of anonymity because the deal hasn’t been announced.
-The Dolphins will receive the 30th overall pick in next month’s NFL draft along with picks in the third and fourth rounds.
+Both spoke on condition of anonymity because the deal hasn’t been announced.
+The Dolphins will receive the 30th-overall pick in next month’s NFL draft along with picks in the third and fourth rounds.
 Denver will get Miami’s fourth-rounder along with Waddle.

 The Broncos were the only team not to sign a free agent outside of retaining their own players before making this deal.